 Once you register to vote, you will be sent a Voter Information Card, which lists your precinct and district number.
 You can check who your elected officials are by clicking the link on our website for Check Your Registration Status.
 In addition to showing your registration status, this link will also provide you with your precinct number, political jurisdictions, and elected officials.
 Your Voter Information Card is not needed in order to vote; it is for informational purposes only.

-You will need to re-register to vote if you change your name or want to change your political party affiliation.
+You will need to re-register to vote if you change your name or move to another county.

 If you previously registered to vote in another county in the State of Utah, you will need to re-register to vote in Salt Lake County.
 Please refer to the information above regarding the various methods you can use to register to vote.

 Please note, the post office does not forward ballots.

 If you move outside of Salt Lake County, you will need to re-register to vote in the new county or state of residency.

 If you register to vote and subsequently change your legal name, you will need to re-register with the new name.
 If you have a Utah Driver License or State ID with your new name and current address you can register online.
 Or, if you prefer, you can fill out a new voter registration form and submit it to us via email or by mailing it to:

 PO Box 144575